 Poa Annua Annual Bluegrass

-The best control method is a pre-emergent herbicide, applied to all warm-season grasses such as Bermuda or Zoysia in September and October.
-Pre-emergent prevents seed from germinating, and Poa Annua/Annual Bluegrass is a seeding weed.
+The most effective way to control Poa Annua is with a pre-emergent herbicide, applied to warm-season grasses like Bermuda and Zoysia in the fall (September and October).
+Pre-emergents prevent seeds from germinating, which is key, since Poa Annua is a seed-spreading weed.

-***Pre-emergent is not applied to Fescue in the fall due to aeration and overseeding.
-Whether you do this service yourself or have King GREEN do it for you, pre-emergent cannot be applied after overseeding because it will prevent the Fescue seed from germinating
+Note: Pre-emergent herbicides are not applied to Fescue in the fall due to aeration and overseeding.
+Whether you're doing this yourself or having King GREEN handle it, pre-emergent cannot be applied after seeding because it will also prevent the Fescue seed from germinating.

-If you are a new King GREEN customer, and did not receive the fall pre emergent applications (Round 6 and Round 7), this is the reason for the Poa Annua breakthrough.
-We recommend living with it through the spring, as it will naturally die out when the temperatures increase.
+If you’re a new King GREEN customer and did not receive fall pre-emergent applications (Rounds 6 and 7), this may be why you’re seeing Poa Annua now.
+We recommend living with it through spring, as it will naturally die out once temperatures begin to rise.

 About the Author